 - Protect your identify: Identity theft is rampant in the United States.
 Survivors of domestic violence must take extra precautions to protect themselves from abusers who use identity as a means of power and control.

 - Stalking: Are you being stalked?
 Stalking is a series of unwanted, obsessive behavior that make you feel afraid or in danger.
 Stalking is serious, often violent, and can escalate over time.Learn more from the Stalking Resource Center.

 Legal help referrals:

 - Victim Assistance Programs (VAP): County operated VAPs ensure that victims are aware of their constitutional and statutory rights and are able to actively participate in the criminal justice process.

-- Victim Information & Notification Everyday (VINE): VINE can provide information about whether an offender is in the custody of the Oregon Department of Corrections, Oregon Youth Authority or a county jail, and other important custody and/or probation information and updates.
+- Victim Information and Notification Everyday (VINE): VINE can provide information about whether an offender is in the custody of the Oregon Department of Corrections, Oregon Youth Authority or a county jail, and other important custody and/or probation. information and updates.
 VINE can also call a phone number automatically to notify when that offender is released or has a change in parole or probation status.
-Learn how to use VINE
+Learn how to use VINE.

 - Oregon Legal Aid: Provides resources for legal protection from domestic and sexual abuse and stalking.